aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-spreadsheet/_index.md

 ## Why should you use the Convert Spreadsheet API?

 - **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared to building custom chart rendering solutions, this significantly reduces the development workload.
-- **Cost-Effective**: You can convert charts without first uploading the workbook, which saves storage space and reduces costs.
+- **Cost-Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
 - **Comprehensive Format Support**: Convert between 20+ spreadsheet formats.
 - **Preserve Data Fidelity & Formatting**